MicrosoftDocs/bot-docs.pt-br/articles/bot-service-channel-directline-extension-net-bot.md

 ## <a name="update-net-bot-to-use-direct-line-app-service-extension"></a>Atualize o bot do .NET para usar a extensão do Serviço de Aplicativo do Direct Line

-> [!NOTE]
-> `Microsoft.Bot.Builder.StreamingExtensions` são pacotes em versão prévia e não serão atualizados.
-O SDK v4.7 contém o [código de streaming](https://github.com/microsoft/botbuilder-dotnet/tree/master/libraries/Microsoft.Bot.Builder/Streaming) e você não precisa instalar os Pacotes de Streaming separadamente.

 1. No Visual Studio, abra o projeto do bot.
-2. Adicione o pacote **NuGet da Extensão de Streaming** ao seu projeto:
-    1. Em seu projeto, clique o botão direito do mouse em **Dependências** e selecione **Gerenciar Pacotes NuGet**.
-    2. Na guia *Procurar*, clique em **Incluir pré-lançamento** para mostrar os pacotes em versão prévia.
-    3. Selecione o pacote **Microsoft.Bot.Builder.StreamingExtensions**.
-    4. Clique no botão **Instalar** para instalar o pacote; leia e concorde com o contrato de licença.
+2. Verifique se o projeto está usando a versão 4.8 ou superior do SDK do Bot Builder.
 3. Permite que o aplicativo use o **Bot Framework NamedPipe**:
     - Abra o arquivo `Startup.cs` .
-    - No método ``Configure``, adicione código a ``UseBotFrameworkNamedPipe``
+    - No método ``Configure``, adicione código a ``UseNamedPipes``

     ```csharp